Quixoty/quixoty-test4.github.io/_pages/precedent gallery info.md

 ---

 <BR>

-Each month there will be competition for readers to send in a photograph they have taken for inclusion in the **Precedent Gallery**
+Each month there will be competition for readers to send in a photograph they have taken for inclusion in the [Precedent Gallery.][precedent-gallery]

+[precedent-gallery]: /precedent gallery/

 The next winner will be announced on 30th September 2020 – with the theme  ‘XYZ’, so make sure to keep your eyes peeled when you’re out and about.